Chas McCormick Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Rangers pitching staff ranks 23rd in the league.

-- The Rangers have the 14th-ranked team ERA across all league pitching staffs (4.12).
+- The Rangers have the 16th-ranked team ERA across all MLB pitching staffs (4.18).

-- Rangers pitchers combine to rank 12th in baseball in home runs given up (159 total, 1.2 per game).
+- The Rangers rank 15th in baseball in home runs surrendered (164 total, 1.2 per game).

-- Heaney (9-6) is trying for his 10th win when he gets the starting nod for the Rangers in his 27th start of the season.
-He's put together a 4.16 ERA in 127 2/3 innings pitched, with 134 strikeouts.

-- In his last time out on Tuesday against the New York Mets, the lefty tossed 5 1/3 scoreless innings while surrendering five hits.
+- In his most recent appearance on Wednesday, July 19, the right-hander threw six scoreless innings against the Tampa Bay Rays while surrendering two hits.

-- The 32-year-old has an ERA of 4.16, with 9.4 strikeouts per nine innings, in 26 games this season.
-Opponents have a .250 batting average against him.
+- The 33-year-old has an ERA of 2.69, with 8.1 strikeouts per nine innings, in 19 games this season.
+Opponents have a .208 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.